BBT995/git_repository/readme.txt

-git is a free software what it do version control system .
+git is a version control tool. git is a free software as well.